 “How to find the G-Spot,” from My Tiny Secrets, can be found here.

-Yesterday I wrote about Fostering Love and the time I fostered a shelter dog and worked with kids in “the system.”
+Yesterday I wrote about Fostering Love and the time I fostered a shelter dog and worked with kids in the foster care system.

 Please contact me for Life Coaching inquiries, as well as led discussions for groups.